aymarino/aymarino.github.io/_posts/2020-10-28-cpp-parsing-templates.md

 ~~~

 C++ parses left-to-right (top-to-bottom, if thinking about this as an AST).
-It makes local decisions about the meaning of tokens based on the proceeding tokens and name lookup, not requiring arbitrary lookahead (though maybe requiring arbitrary template instantiations).
+It makes local decisions about the meaning of tokens based on the proceeding tokens and name lookup, not requiring arbitrary lookahead (though possibly requiring arbitrary template instantiations).

+Upon seeing `X<`, we need to determine whether the `<` starts a template, or an expression.
-When it sees `X<`, it looks up `X`, and finding a template name, interprets `<` as beginning a template argument list.
+So we look up `X`, and find a template name: interpret `<` as beginning a template argument list.
 The entire expression `C<sizeof(yy)>::Data<0>::Foo` is the single template argument.

-Similarly, we proceed for `C`: lookup finds a template name, so `<` starts another template argument list, with single argument `sizeof(yy)`.
+Similarly, we proceed for `C`: name lookup finds a template name, so `<` starts another template argument list, with single argument `sizeof(yy)`.

 In `sizeof(yy)`, `yy` resolves to the global variable `yy` (names do not come into scope until after their complete declaration \[[^1]\]).
 So, `sizeof(yy) == sizeof(Y<0>)`.

-Clearly, `C<sizeof(yy)>` will be an instantiation of the explicit instantiation on line **x** of the complete snippet.
+`C<sizeof(yy)>` will be an instantiation of the second explicit specialization of `C` (referring to the complete snippet).
 So, lookup of `C<sizeof(yy)>::Data` finds the nested class defined in that instantiation of `C`, which is a template so the following `<` begins a template argument list.
 `C<sizeof(yy)>::Data<0>::Foo` is now straightforward: it's an integer static data member with compile-time value `0`.

 Returning up the "stack" to the instantiation of `X`, we have resolved it to the type `X<0>`, for a full statement of `X<0> yy;`--clearly, a declaration of an automatic variable named `yy`.
-Note that this `yy` shadows the global variable just above it--bad practice perhaps but legal in C++.
+Note that this `yy` shadows the global variable just above it--bad practice, maybe, but legal in C++.

-### Statement S2
+### Statement `S2`

-Moving on to the next statement, identical to the one above, but with a very different meaning.
+Moving on to the next statement, it is identical to the one above.
+But in a twist, it parses differently.

 Once again, we start the same: `X<` will start a template argument list for the class template `X`, as will `C<`.
 This is the first key: in `sizeof(yy)`, `yy` will now refer to the local `yy`, of type `X<0>` (rather than `Y<0>` as it is in the line above).